 Address and/or Telephone Change?

 UTSA does not sell the Perkins Student Loan.
-We use a billing agency, Campus Partners, to process the forms and payments.
-UTSA is still considered your lender; however payments should be sent to: CAMPUS PARTNERS,
+We use a billing agency, Heartland ECSI, to process the forms and payments.
+UTSA is still considered your lender; however payments can be made by visiting https://borrower.ecsi.net/

 Yes.You may pay future installments without penalty; however, these pre-payments will not apply to future installments unless you attach a written request to your payment and send an amount sufficient to cover all amounts due plus the complete amount for the future installments you want to pay.

 NOTE: Late charges and collection fees might preclude pre-payments from covering the installments you intend to pay.
 Payments in excess of the amount due that do not cover complete future installments will be applied to the loan principal balance, thus reducing any future interest that will accrue.